BeXXsoR/FriendlySnakes/README.md

 # Friendly Snakes
 Friendly Snakes is a multiplayer cooperative variant of the classic snake game.
-With up to four players, each controls their own snake, eating (and drinking) items that change the snakes size, speed, controls, avoiding fire, bombs and explosions, surviving as long as possible while getting larger and larger.
+Up to four players each control their own snake, eating (and drinking) items that change the snakes size, speed, controls, avoiding fire, bombs and explosions, surviving as long as possible while getting larger and larger.
 But the larger the snakes, the less room there is to maneuver, and suddenly your snake might be trapped without an escape route.
 Work together and let the snakes shine!

 ## Installation
 A stand-alone installer can be found here: <Add GitHub repo for installer>